Rehabilitation Programmes for Persons in Custody (PICs)

 Statutory Supervision

-PICs may be discharged for statutory supervision before the end of their imprisonment under the Release Under Supervision Scheme and the Pre-release Employment Scheme.
+PICs may be discharged for statutory supervision before the end of their imprisonment under the Release under Supervision Scheme and the Pre-release Employment Scheme.
 The supervision staff will visit the supervisees’ home or workplace regularly.
 With the support of the PICs’ families, other persons (including employers, NGOs, etc.) and supervision staff, the PICs can prepare for the challenges on their return to the community.

 PICs released from training centres, rehabilitation centres, detention centre and drug addiction treatment centres and those subject to post release supervision under Post-Release Supervision of Prisoners Ordinance and Long-term Prison Sentences Review Ordinance will also be supervised by supervision staff so that they can re-integrate into the society smoothly.